mario-gellrich/my_arm_project/README.md

 ## Usage:

 1. **Fork the Repository**
-   - One group member (student) must fork this repository into their GitHub account.
+   - One student (repository owner) must fork this repository into their GitHub account.
-   - This student must then rename the fork according to the project name.
+   - The repository owner must then rename the fork according to the project name.

 2. **Invite Team Members**
-   The student must invite all other group members as collaborators to the forked repository.
+   The repository owner must invite all other group members as collaborators to the forked repository.
    - Go to the fork, then to the upper menu > **Settings** > **Access** > **Collaborators**.
    - Add your team members' GitHub usernames or email addresses one by one.

 3. **Access the fork via GitHub Codespaces**
-   - Each invited team members must access their GitHub account.
+   - Each invited team member must access their own GitHub account.
    - Go to the **+** button in the upper menu, navigate to **New Codespace** and click on it.
    - Search for the name of the fork with the project name and launch a new GitHub Codespaces environment.